sm55555/OS/README.md

 ~~~

-dig shows the information (IP address and domain) by requesting host information on the name server
+dig shows the information (IP Address and domain) through the Name Server

 * * *